 “She won’t listen to my viewpoint.”
-“He won’t help me with the chores he is a lazy husband.”
-Such firm negative beliefs about each other can erode the very foundation of marriage without either partner realizing it.
-So instead of holding on to these beliefs, work toward changing them.
+“He won’t help me with the chores; he is a lazy husband.”
+Such firm, negative beliefs about each other can erode the very foundation of marriage without either partner realizing it.
+So, rather than clinging to these beliefs, work to change them.

 Snigdha suggests exploring your individual role in augmenting your marital issues.
-Once you recognize and acknowledge that you too have contributed to the deterioration of the quality of the relationship, it becomes easier to cut your spouse slack of their perceived flaws or shortcomings
+Once you recognize and acknowledge that you too have contributed to the deterioration of the quality of the relationship, it becomes easier to cut your spouse some slack for their perceived flaws or shortcomings

 Maybe he doesn’t even realize that his lack of interest in doing chores is having such a huge impact on the relationship.
-As soon he realizes that he could try to help you.
+As soon as he realizes that, chances are that he will try to help you.
 If you were too busy assuming your partner shares the negative sentiments you have about the marriage, you’d never come to know what’s really going on in his/her head.

 What is a broken marriage if not a result of jilted communication and mismatched emotions?
-Ask yourself, “Should I fight for my marriage or let go?”
+Ask yourself, “Should I fight for my marriage, or let it go?”
 If you want to fight for your marriage then change your beliefs and be open to new thought processes, character analysis and new routines.

 3. Reinvent yourself and don’t be rigid

-When the marriage is 10 years old then in the 10 years you have not only changed physically but mentally too.
-You could have climbed up the ladder of success, become busy, got a bit arrogant, developed stronger opinions, and that may have crept into the relationship.
+When your marriage is ten years old, you have changed not only physically but also mentally.
+You could have climbed up the ladder of success, become busy, gotten a bit arrogant, developed stronger opinions…and all that may have crept into the relationship.

-As her marriage progressed Laila (name changed) became less flexible and she believed saying “no” more often was meant to empower herself and set emotional boundaries.
-But all those “nos” to family events, friend’s parties, hiking trips, and bar nights ended up creating a vacuum in the relationship.
+As her marriage progressed, Linda (name changed) became less flexible, and she believed saying “no” more often was meant to empower herself and set emotional boundaries.
+But all those “no’s” to family events, friends’ parties, hiking trips and bar nights ended up creating a vacuum in the relationship.

 “I realized we had drifted apart because I had stopped being there with him at places he wanted me by his side.
 As a young wife, I was more flexible and accompanied him more often.
-But as life progressed neither did I have the time nor the inclination to be there,” said Laila.
+But as life progressed, neither did I have the time nor the inclination to be there,” said Linda.

 This flexibility will also help you reinvent yourself.
 Now, reinvention can mean different things to different people, from giving up those ill-fitting pajamas that you wear when you WFH to being less argumentative, more communicative, less inflexible, and more affectionate.
 These measures, big or small, help in mending your broken marriage.